-In partnership with Montgomery College, the Montgomery County Students Construction Trades Foundation, Inc. provides an opportunity for students to enroll in two Construction Management classes CGMT 100 Construction Methods and Materials, and CGMT110, Construction Plan Reading.
+In partnership with Montgomery College, the Montgomery County Students Construction Trades Foundation, Inc. provides an opportunity for students to enroll in two Construction Management courses CMGT100 Construction Methods and Materials, and CMGT110, Construction Plan Reading.
 Both classes are taught at Montgomery College, with students receiving dual-enrollment credit.
 Enrollment is limited and subject to meeting Montgomery College entrance requirements.
 Contact the Foundations Office at 240-740-2050 for application information.